 (2) This column represents the discretionary and guaranteed bonus amounts paid for 2009.
-For a description of these payments, see "-Components of compensation-Annual cash incentive compensation."
+For a description of these payments, see "--Components of compensation-Annual cash incentive compensation."

 (3) The values for stock awards in this column represent the aggregate grant date fair value for the performance-based restricted stock awards granted in 2009, computed in accordance with FASB ASC Topic 718.
 Awards with performance conditions, such as the performance-based restricted stock granted in 2009, are computed based on the probable outcome of the performance condition as of the grant date for the award.
-For an overview of the features of these awards, see "-Components of compensation-Long-term equity incentive awards".
-The maximum grant date fair value of Mr. Clarke's performance-based restricted stock awards assuming satisfaction of all performance conditions is \$7,500,000.
+The assumptions used to value these awards can be found in Note 5 in the accompanying consolidated financial statements.
+For an overview of the features of these awards, see "- Components of compensation-Long-term equity incentive awards".
+The maximum grant date fair value of Mr. Clarke's performance-based restricted stock awards assuming satisfaction of all performance conditions is \$